Smart1-hub/Awesome-Books-ES6/README.md

 # Awesome-Books with ES6
 This project embodies a basic website that allows users to add/remove books from a list using ES6 syntax.
-JavaScript objects and arrays was used.
+JavaScript objects and arrays were used.
-# Mobile-Design

 ![screenshot]()

-This my Capstone Project in the Module 1 Microverse curriculum.

 ## Built With